-Scientists have now found out how asteroids could possibly trigger an apocalypse leading to end of human life on Earth as we know it.
-Researchers at the University of Southampton have outlined seven different ways in which an asteroid collision could pose risks for our planet.
-The paper of the researchers with a discussion on the asteroid impact effects and their immediate hazards for human populations was published on the same day when an asteroid similar in size to the Rock of Gibraltar zoomed dangerously into Earth’s proximity.
+Scientists have now found out how asteroids could possibly trigger an apocalypse leading to the end of human life on Earth as we know it.
+Researchers at the University of Southampton have outlined seven different ways in which an asteroid collision could pose risk to our planet.
+The paper of the researchers with a discussion on the asteroid impact effects and their immediate hazards for the human population was published on the same day when an asteroid similar in size to the Rock of Gibraltar whiz past Earth.

-Common assumption suggests that larger asteroids are capable of more risk than smaller ones which were validated by the research.
-On the contrary, it was also found that asteroids lesser than 40 meters in diameter were associated with higher probabilities of exploding in an air-burst thereby posing substantial threat to human population.
+Common assumption suggests that larger asteroids are capable of more risk than smaller ones that were validated by the research.
+On the contrary, it was also found that asteroids lesser than 40 meters in diameter were associated with higher probabilities of exploding in an air-burst thereby posing a substantial threat to the human population.